morgo/tidb-operator/docs/google-kubernetes-tutorial.md

 # Deploy TiDB, a distributed MySQL compatible database, to Kubernetes on Google Cloud

 Lets use Google Cloud Kubernetes to have a straight-forward and reliable install of a TiDB, a distributed MySQL compatible database.
+We will go through these steps

+  1) start a Kubernetes cluster on GKE
+  2) install helm, a Kubernetes installer
+  3) launch TiDB
+  4) cleanup

 ## Deploying Kubernetes on Google

-TiDB can be deployed onto any Kubernetes cluster: you can bring up a three node cluster however you see fit and skip this section.
-But here we will bring up a cluster on Google Cloud designed for TiDB.
+TiDB can be deployed onto any Kubernetes cluster: you can bring up a three node cluster however you see fit or look for our documentation on deploying to other systems.
+But here we will bring up a Kubernetes cluster on Google Cloud designed for TiDB.
 Google provides a free small VM called Google Cloud Shell that you can run this tutorial from.
 Just click the button: